erfianugrah/cloudflare_api_scripts/current/video-resizer-pre-warmer/README.md

    - Reduce the number of virtual users
    - Increase the request timeout threshold

-## Error Handling and Recovery
+## Error Handling and Reporting

-The tool implements sophisticated error handling:
+The tool implements sophisticated error handling and reporting:

 1. **Graceful Shutdown**: Captures SIGINT/SIGTERM and performs orderly shutdown
 2. **Thread Pool Management**: Proper cleanup of executor threads